pink-gorilla/ui-site/README.md

 # demo

-The demo uses the extension manager from goldly to add reagent-table to goldly.
+The demo uses the extension manager from goldly to add this library to goldly.

 ```
 cd demo